pjebs/Obfuscator-iOS/README.md

 ```

 If your project is written in Objective-C, there are other undocumented ways to proceed after Step 1.
 However, this is the only way to proceed
 for a Swift based project.
-This way will work in both Swift and Objective-C.
+This way will also work in both Swift and Objective-C.

 **NB: The Salt list applied to `storeKey:forSalt:` must be ordered according to the output in Step 1.
-This arrangement may be different to the argument applied to `generateCodeWithSalt:WithStrings:`.
+This arrangement may be different to the argument applied to `generateCodeWithSalt:WithStrings:`.**

 You can use different keys to identify different salts if you choose to obfuscate multiple strings using different salts.